 Leading questions are an easy way to poison your data.
-A leading question is “a question asked in a way that is intended to produce a desired answer.”

 If you’ve worked in marketing or sales, you know leading questions well: They’re wonderfully effective at guiding consumers toward a “yes” for a product or service. (“Would you like to lose 10 lbs. without leaving the couch?!”)